pjkearns/Mathematical-Machine-Learning/README.md

 ### 8. Compressed Sensing - EDIT code file
 Recover a subsampled audio signal using LS, IRLS, or LASSO.

-### 9. Dictionary Learning - EDIT
+### 9. Dictionary Learning
-Learn a dictionary of atoms for representing a given signal.
-Done with images.
+Learn a dictionary of atoms for representing a given signal and reconstruct original or others.
+Use for image compression.